Free Pima County Public Records Search (Criminal, Marital, Court)

 Lastly, researchers can opt to contact the county’s municipal, local, and tribal courts for information pertaining to small-claims civil cases, criminal misdemeanors, and traffic offenses.
 Contact information can be found on the Superior Court’s website.

-How To Access Other Vital Records in Pima County: Birth & Death Certificates
+How To Obtain Birth & Death Certificates in Pima County

 The Pima County Office of Vital Records maintains birth and death records.
 However, because Arizona is a “closed record” state, there are limitations.